fabricioanciaes/fexlguide/docs/characters/allen-snider.md

 ### Anti-Air Conversions

-!!! quote "5HK Triple Break"
+!!! quote "5HK > Triple Break"
     This allows Allen to potentially deal 50%+ off antiairs using a [Triple Break Loop](#triplebreakloops).
 Annoyingly, this can easily drop off max range 5HK connects, making it pretty risky to confirm.

-!!! quote "5HK Fire Force"
+!!! quote "5HK > Fire Force"
     A less rewarding but much less unsafe super cancel.
 Depending on how you hit it, may just deal 1 hit or get the full 5 hits.
 If you have the spare meter, this is a pretty safe way of squeezing out extra damage.
+Make sure you delay it though, as the opponent can still sail over the Fire Force and punish it depending on how the `5HK` hits.

+!!! quote "Rising Dragon > Triple Break"
+    This is very much on the ballsy side, but allows you to use Rising Dragon to get past jump-ins that beat your `5HK` (And there's quite a few, such as Darun's j.HK, Shadowgeist's Shadow Sword Kick and Pullum Purna's Drill Purrus) and get your [Triple Break Loop](#triplebreakloops).

 ### Air to Air Conversions

-!!! quote "j.MK/HK > Triple Break"
-    Allen sadly lacks any aerial specials or supers to really get 100% reliable aerial conversions.

-    Depending on both your height and the opponent's height, you can fairly often get Triple Break to catch them as they fall.
+!!! quote "j.MK/HK > Triple Break"  Depending on both your height and the opponent's height, you can fairly often get Triple Break to catch them as they fall.
 As a rule, if you hit them as you're on your way up your jump, you'll probably not land in time for the Triple Break.

 !!! quote "j.MK/HK > 5HK"
-    5HK will fairly often catch the opponent similarly to Triple Break but way less dangerous if it misses.
+    `5HK` will fairly often catch the opponent similarly to Triple Break but way less dangerous if it misses.

 !!! quote "j.MK/HK > Justice Fist > Triple Break"
     Despite how dangerous the Justice Fist is to whiff, it actually works fairly reliably.
 The HP version of Justice Fist can often go under people and whiff, definitely practice this in training on a jumping opponent to get a feel for it.
 If you can land this, you can do 50% damage very easily off a basic full [Triple Break Loop](#triplebreakloops)

 ### Triple Break Loops

+This is THE Allen Snider combo.
+Easily converts from any move that super cancels and repeated as long as you have the meter.
+Also gives you an oppurtunity to figure out what Allen is actually shouting (Four Two Kick?
+Fortune Break?)

 !!! quote "Whatever > Triple Break > Justice Fist > Triple Break > Justice Fist > Triple Break > Rising Dragon"
     As mentioned early, this is the basic Triple Break loop.
 Will work anywhere on the screen and deal roughly 40% damage.